TrelisResearch/ai-worlds-fair-2025/mcp-agent-fine-tune/README.md

 An agent that bridges MCP JSON-RPC tool servers with OpenAI-compatible chat completion APIs.

+Todo:
+[ ] Save traces
+[ ] Add custom system message that is not saved to traces

 ## Data Collection

 Start a Qwen3 server, locally or on a service like Runpod [one-click template, affiliate](https://runpod.io/console/deploy?template=y3syp133lq&ref=jmfkcdio)